European Partnership on One-Health Anti-Microbial Resistance (OH AMR)

 Snapshot overview

-Under the 2023-2024 work programme, one call is forthcoming.
+Under the 2023-2024 work programme, one call for proposals, launching the partnership, is currently open.

 Name